 '''

 This is an accessor method for fireCount.
 This method atomically decrements,

 by one, the value of fireCount (when it is greater than zero) and returns the value

 from before the decrement.
 This method can be used in the handleAsyncEvent()

 method

+multiple

 to

 handle

-multiple

 releases:

 public void handleAsyncEvent()

-{

-<setup>
+ł

+\langle \text{setup} \rangle

 do

 ł

 <handle the event>

 while(getAndDecrementPendingFireCount() > 0);

 }

 '''